kyma-project/kyma-environment-broker/docs/03-01-service-description.md

  </details>
  </div>

-These are the provisioning parameters for Openstack that you can configure:
+These are the provisioning parameters for OpenStack that you can configure:

 <div tabs name="openstack-plans" group="openstack-plans">
   <details>
   <summary label="openstack-plan">
-  Openstack
+  OpenStack
   </summary>

 | Parameter name | Type | Description | Required | Default value |